ethanabrooks/dissertation/bellman-update-networks.typ

 the training data and the optimal policy is greatest.
 Moreover, we observe that CQL and $delta=delta_max$ also learn more gradually, perhaps reflecting limitations in the ability to generalize to the mixture policy observed during downstream evaluation.
-We also observe a slight advantage for $delta=1$ over $delta=2$, reflecting the disparity observed in our earlier grid-world results.
+We also observe a slight advantage for $delta=1$ over $delta=2$ in the higher-data regimes, reflecting the disparity observed in our earlier grid-world results.

 ==== Qualitative analysis